awslabs/sagemaker-battlesnake-ai/README.md

 The source code of the project is organized as follows:

 ```
 deployment                              # contains the templates and scripts to automate deployment
 	>
 source
-	> MXNet                         # training environment with the MXNet implementation (depreciated - for reference only)
+	> MXNetEnv                          # training environment with the MXNet implementation (deprecated - for reference only)
 	> BattlesnakeGym					# openAI gym to simulate the battlesnake environment
-	> RLlib													# contains the Jupyter notebook for model training and heuristics development
+	> RLlibEnv      					# contains the Jupyter notebook for model training and heuristics development
     > training           			    # contains source code for training
-    > inference             			# contains the code for inference
+    > inference             			# contains source code for inference

 ```